krimohshu/WordApi/ReadMe.md

 3. Case-sestivity will be define by user/system as parameter.
 By default, It will be case-senstive.<br />
 4. All Same length longest word will return by solution <br />
 5. Apart from " " , other charachter will be part of word.
 Exception is "." period chars.<br />
+6. Escape-Sequence will be not be treated as the literal as it pose security risk.
+Though  it should be handled on front-end layer instead of service layer <br />
 N.B.
 The above point are assumption.
 Due to time constraint, only tests in next section has been implemented <br />

 # Steps performed